swup/forms-plugin/README.md

 ### formSelector

-The `formSelector` option defines a selector for forms which should be sent via swup (with transition as any other request).
+The `formSelector` option defines a selector for forms which should be sent via swup.
 By default, any form with a `data-swup-form` attribute is selected.

 ```javascript
 new SwupFormsPlugin({